Stock market today: Wall Street is mixed after inflation report

 In the meantime, inflation still remains way above the Fed's 2% target and continues to squeeze households across the economy, particularly those with the lowest incomes.

-On the losing end of Wall Street Lincoln Financial, which fell 5% after reporting weaker profit for the latest quarter than expected.
+On the losing end of Wall Street, Lincoln National fell 5.6% after reporting weaker profit for the latest quarter than expected.

 The majority of companies in the S&P 500 have topped profit forecasts so far this reporting season, which is approaching its final stretch.
 But they're still on pace to report an overall drop in earnings from a year earlier, which would be the second straight quarter that's happened.